elastisys/compliantkubernetes-apps/README.md

 ### Quickstart

+> [!NOTE]
-**You probably want to check the [compliantkubernetes-kubespray][compliantkubernetes-kubespray] repository first, since compliantkubernetes-apps depends on having two clusters already set up.**
+> **You probably want to check the [compliantkubernetes-kubespray][compliantkubernetes-kubespray] repository first, since compliantkubernetes-apps depends on having two clusters already set up.**

 > [!NOTE]
 > Depending on your configuration of the clusters and OIDC, you might not have access to workload cluster before installing Dex in the service cluster.
 You would then have to install Apps in each cluster separately, starting with the service cluster.